Drug Development: The Review Record Behind Asset Decisions

 - Claims, assumptions, risks, and gaps

-- Decision packets and audit manifests
+- Review records and audit files

 - Strategy memory and rejected hypotheses